datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

 # ServiceNow API

 ## Creating a ServiceNow account
-Set up an account with [ServiceNow](https://www.atlassian.com/software/opsgenie/try).
+Set up an account with [ServiceNow](https://www.servicenow.com/).

-Your Atlassian account is your online Atlassian identity that exists independently of the Atlassian products you use.
-The account includes attributes like your email address and display name.

 ### Rate Limits
-The ServiceNow API is limited to 500 API requests per 5 minutes.
-Once you exceed this limit, calls will return HTTP status `429` and a message telling you that you've been limited.

-Also as a means of preventing room "spam", API methods that involve sending messages to rooms or individual people are limited to 30 requests per minute.
+To prevent excessive inbound REST API requests, set rules that limit the number of inbound REST API requests processed per hour.
+You can create rules to limit requests for specific users, users with specific roles, or all users.

 ## How to Connect DataDistillr to ServiceNow
 To set up a data source connection for ServiceNow, you will need to have:

 - A unique name for your data source connection to be used in queries
-- The domain of your Atlassian account
+- The Instance Name associated ServiceNow Instance
-- The email associated with your Atlassian account
+- The Username associated with your ServiceNow Instance
-- The API token generated through your Atlassian account
+- The Password associated with your ServiceNow Instance

 ### Data Source Form
 To locate the ServiceNow form, follow the steps in [Connecting Your Data to DataDistillr](../../).
 When you get to the window to choose the data source type, select API as shown below.